The Conference for Video Engineers

 will get you first priority on any additional tickets

 released.
-We will be streaming on Twitch
+We will be streaming

 all day from 9am - 5pm.